bryant2305/bryant2305/README.md

 ## 👨‍💻 About Me

-I'm an **AWS Certified Solutions Architect**, Cloud Engineer, and Backend Engineer with 3+ years building scalable, high-availability systems on AWS.
+I'm an **AWS Certified Solutions Architect**, Cloud Engineer, and Backend Engineer with 4 years building scalable, high-availability systems.
 I specialize in serverless architectures, microservices, RESTful APIs, Infrastructure as Code, and AI-powered automation.

 Currently working remotely for a California-based company, designing cloud-native solutions and internal automation pipelines.
 Previously built backend and cloud services for a Dominican Government platform with **500K+ downloads**.